garfieldnate/ray_tracer_challenge/rust_learning_notes.md

     - Eq will get reduced to PartialEq if you have any floats
     - Copy will stop being available with any pointers (Box, etc.)
 * Use a plain &dyn Thing when the lifetime parameter requirement won't mess up the whole codebase and ownership is totally clear.
 Otherwise use Box<dyn Thing>.
+* Rust is very careful to distinguish between mutable and immutable variables, but you can declare the same immutable variable twice to override the first declaration with the second.

 ### VS Code Wishes
 * I wish that VSCode could auto-format macros.
 Doesn't seem to do indenting automatically.